Things to Do in Old Town Albuquerque

 If you enjoy the art, culture, and history of the southwestern United States, then you will love Old Town Albuquerque!
 Explore cobbled-brick pathways that lead to hidden plazas and patios rich in historical details.
 Native-American and Spanish culture live on in the architecture, food, and art featured in historic Old Town.

 You can also use Old Town Albuquerque as your hub for a bicycle tour of some of the city’s most appealing attractions and features.
 The photo below shows the storefront for Routes Bicycles in Old Town, a great place to rent a bike or join one of their local daily tours.

 Old Town Albuquerque is located Northeast of Central Ave. and Rio Grande Blvd.
 NW.
 This ten block district is compact and very walkable.
 Its charm is timeless and unrushed.
 There are lots of small streets and plazas full of delightful surprises that you don’t want to miss!
 It is an easy commute by bus (66 or 766) from the Alvarado Transportation Center.
-In 2018 this will be one of the stops on the new ART rapid transit service that services the Route 66 (Central Ave.) corridor.
+In late 2018 this will be one of the stops on the new ART rapid transit service that services the Route 66 (Central Ave.) corridor.

 Insider’s Tip: A great way to see the attractions of Albuquerque without a car is to download the free ABQ Ride Mobile Transit App provided by the city of Albuquerque.
 ABQRIDE+ provides riders with powerful tools to easily navigate the ABQRIDE transit system, purchase mobile tickets, discover nearby attractions, and more.
 Click the button below for the ABQRIDE+ web page for more information and downloads.